RarestD/RareBoost/README.md

 # 🌟 RareBoost – Discord Automated Messaging Tool

-RareBoost is a JavaFX desktop app for automating Discord messages via bot API.
+RareBoost is a JavaFX desktop app for automating Discord messages via Discord API.
 Users can manage multiple tasks, customize messages and delays, and control them with a modern GUI.
 Featuring token persistence, multithreading, and real-time status, it's ideal for efficient Discord bot automation.

 ## 🚀 Overview
 RareBoost empowers users to manage and execute automated message-sending tasks to Discord via a GUI.
-Users can log in with a bot token, manage multiple tasks, configure message content, and control delays — all within a modern, responsive interface.
+Users can log in with a token, manage multiple tasks, configure message content, and control delays — all within a modern, responsive interface.

 ## ✨ Features
 - 🎨 Intuitive GUI built with JavaFX and FXML
-- 🔐 Persistent Token Storage for seamless login experience
 - ⚙️ Multi-task System: Create, edit, start, and stop individual or multiple message tasks (Constellations)
 - ⏱️ Custom Delay Settings per task
 - 📊 Real-time Status Monitoring